 How can a CFO help determine which projects to continue, which to stop and which to scale back or shelve for the time being?
 Use this five-step analysis:

 Understand your current financial position: The business has likely been through a tumultuous several months.
 How has that affected the health of your company?
-Be sure to examine key KPIs to effectively determine strength in this market.
+Examine relevant KPIs to effectively determine strength in this market.

 Analyze future scenarios: Conduct scenario planning to spot potential risks and business impacts.
-Consider how your state is coping with COVID-19, the possibility of future shutdowns and the fact that we’re facing a decidedly different holiday spending season.
+Consider current and predicted market trends, how the business is currently faring and any potential for upticks in demand.
 A formal scenario planning exercise will inform the viability of capital investments.

 Create a standardized business case for each potential capital project: Each investment proposal should be accompanied by a thorough analysis explaining its merit.
-A business case should identify sources of value by including a detailed rationale and an explanation of alternatives, according to McKinsey, along with a calculation of the expected return or qualitative benefit, timing, context and risk.
+For better capital-investment management(opens in new tab), a business case should identify sources of value by including a detailed rationale and an explanation of alternatives, according to McKinsey, along with a calculation of the expected return or qualitative benefit, timing, context and risk.
 These metrics should be included in all business cases to aid in comparing value across projects.

 This is a deceptively simple concept that often ends up stymying line-of-business leaders as they try to standardize calculations for success across capital spend types.
 Parameters and standards for a straightforward growth project tend to be easier to compute than spending for maintenance or compliance initiatives.
 A common metric to include in these cases is net present value (NPV), but be sure to also standardize how you assess cash flow, since that’s the harder nut to crack.

 Once standardized with rules and parameters around key metrics, these proposals will help make comparisons and assessments of trade-offs easier.

 Categorize: Capital spend plans can usually be categorized as one of five types(opens in new tab):